 Happy hours, big screens and French flair – Paris rocks when it comes to sports bars

-We trawl the boulevards of the French capital in search of the best bars to watch football in Paris.
+You don’t have to trawl the boulevards of the French capital to track down the best bars to watch football in Paris.

 On either side of the Seine, in tourist-friendly arrondissements such as 5th, 6th and 8th, in edgier eastern Paris and in a particular hub around place de Clichy straddling the 9th and the 18th, you’ll find plenty of sport-focused pubs and bars appealing to a global clientele.

-Major cities across France, including Paris, decided against setting up big public screens that have made watching other tournaments so memorable here.
-There will be no fan zones, either.
+With the successful Olympics now a golden memory, Paris can get back into its regular rhythm of welcoming major European teams, and their followers, for PSG’s runs in the Champions League.
+In 2022, major cities across France, including Paris, had decided against setting up big public screens that always make watching tournaments so memorable here.
+There were no fan zones, either.

-The move has been seen as a criticism of Qatar’s record as an organising country and a reflection on the practicalities a winter World Cup – although Paris has benefitted more from Qatari money than anyone in terms of football profile.
-The three key figures dominating the World Cup – Mbappé, Messi and Neymar – all play for the same club team here in the City of Light.
+The move was seen as a criticism of Qatar’s record as an organising country and a reflection on the practicalities a winter World Cup – although Paris has benefitted more from Qatari money than anyone in terms of football profile.

 the auld alliance